yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/interviews/swe-interview.md

 - U: Unnecessary work
 - D: Duplicated work

+### Best Conveivable Runtime

+"Best conceivable runtime" is about the problem, not a specific algorithm.
+It has nothing to do with the best case / worst case runtime.

 ## Coding

 **Simple Explanation**: Coding is the act of translating a solution or algorithm into a programming language so that a computer can execute it.